code-dot-org/code-dot-org/STYLEGUIDE.md

     a Javascript variable so that it as accessible from JS.

 ### React
+Our default style if not mentioned here should be that mentioned in the AirBnb guide https://github.com/airbnb/javascript/tree/master/react (perhaps with the exception of closing tags on their own line).
 * <a name="js-react-inline-styles"></a>
 Prefer single object for all styles vs. inlined style objects
 ```jsx